How to Change Text Color in Python

 Learn how to use colorama library to print colored text with different colors (such as red, green and blue) in the background and foreground and brightness in Python.

-· 4 min read · Updated jul 2022 · General Python Tutorials
+· 3 min read · Updated may 2024 · General Python Tutorials

 Welcome!
 Meet our Python Code Assistant, your new coding buddy.
 Why wait?
 Start exploring now!

-Printing to the console in different colors is pretty handy and quite practical, from building fancy scanning scripts to distinguishing different log message types (debug, info, or critical, etc.) in your programs.
+Printing to the console in different colors is pretty handy and quite practical, from building fancy scanning scripts to distinguishing different log message types (debug, info, critical, etc.) in your programs.
 In this tutorial, you will learn how you can print colored text in Python using colorama library.

-We'll be using colorama, let's first install it:
+We'll be using colorama.
+Let's first install it:

 $ pip install colorama

-Next, open up a new Python file, and write the following:
+Next, open up a new Python file and write the following:

 from colorama import init, Fore, Back, Style